pivotal-nicholas-barron/kif-bootcamp/README.md

 Software:

-    * Xcode (Typically try to remain in step with the version that the dev team is using for the project you are automating)
+    * Xcode (Try to remain consistent with the version that the development team is using)
     * Cocoapods
     * KIF
     * Nocilla